 12 months in 8 year old French oak barrels of 228 Liters.
 Unfined and lightly filtered.

 Rías Baixas is tucked into the green rolling hills of the northwest corner of Spain, just above Portugal, hugging the deep blue Atlantic coastline.
 It is a breathtaking region overall, and the sub-region of Val do Salnes, the birthplace of Albariño, is no exception.
 Within the five unique subzones that fall under the D.O.
 Rías Baixas , Val do Salnes’ prime location is the coolest and most fertile area of the D.O. on the Atlantic coast of Spain.
 In fact, there is more Albariño vines planted there than any of the other four sub-regions sharing its Rías Baixas name.
-The soil here is pure granite with top layers of rocks and alluvial soil, perfect for the fresh, Albariño expression.
-With average temperatures of approximately 60F (16C) between April and October, Rías Baixas is also one of the rainiest areas in Spain with median annual rain falling 63inches (1600mm).
+The soil here is pure granite with top layers of rocks and alluvial soil, perfect for the fresh expression of Albariño.
+With average temperatures of approximately 60F (16C) between April and October, Rías Baixas is also one of the rainiest areas in Spain with median annual rain falling 63 inches (1600mm).
 This can often cause difficulties in reaching optimum sugar levels during the last few, very vital, weeks before harvest, often resulting in vintage variation.

-TASTING NOTES: Very pale-colored, it has an intoxicating nose of black pepper (always a clear giveaway for the grape), wild herbs, balsamic aromas, flowers and wild berries.
-It is really aromatic and complex.
-The palate is fresh and vibrant with ultra-fine tannins, great acidity that is both intense and light, and a rustic and elegant mouthfeel.
-All in, this is a wine of contrast that offers great freshness.
-This is just world class.
+Very pale-colored, it has an intoxicating nose of black pepper (always a clear giveaway for the grape), wild herbs, balsamic aromas, flowers and wild berries.
+This wine is aromatic and complex.
+The palate is fresh and vibrant with ultra-fine tannins and great acidity that is both intense and light.
+The mouthfeel is rustic and elegant.
+This is a wine of contrast that offers great freshness.
+World class.